docelic/amber-introduction/README.md

 index, new, create, show, edit, update, destroy
 ```

-Please note that it is not currently possible to define a different behavior for HEAD and GET methods ont he same path, because if a GET is defined it will also automatically add the matching HEAD route.
+Please note that it is not currently possible to define a different behavior for HEAD and GET methods on the same path, because if a GET is defined it will also automatically add the matching HEAD route.
 That will result in two HEAD routes existing for the same path and trigger error `Amber::Exceptions::DuplicateRouteError`.

 # Views<a name="views"></a>